expo/expo/docs/pages/versions/unversioned/sdk/intent-launcher.md

 import TableOfContentSection from '~/components/plugins/TableOfContentSection';

-**`expo-intent-launcher`** provides a way to launch android intents.
-For example- opening a specific settings screen.
+**`expo-intent-launcher`** provides a way to launch Android intents.
+For example, you can use this API to open a specific settings screen.

 #### Platform Compatibility